England Family Adventure | Booked by Jamie

 Cambridge

 50 minutes from London Kings Cross.
-A similar feel to Oxford — if the group prefers punting on the Cam, Cambridge slots right in on Day 6 instead.
+Similar feel to Oxford — could swap in on Day 7 if preferred.

 A Word About Travel Insurance